2i2c-org/docs/about/pricing/comparison.md

 Many companies specialize in technical consulting that is flexible and tailored to an organization's needs.
 They can build bespoke infrastructure using an open source stack that is similar to the one that 2i2c offers.
 We also encourage this, as we believe in having a diverse ecosystem of vendors that can offer a similar vendor-neutral stack, as this may also encourage the [Right to Replicate your infrastructure](https://2i2c.org/right-to-replicate).
-Examples of companies that do software consultancy in this space are [Anaconda](https://www.anaconda.com/), [QuanSight](https://www.quansight.com/), and [QuantStack](https://quantstack.net/).
+Examples of companies that do software consultancy in this space are [Anaconda](https://www.anaconda.com/), [KitWare](https://www.kitware.com/), [QuanSight](https://www.quansight.com/), and [QuantStack](https://quantstack.net/).

+Usage cost
+: Non-existent, assuming you are paying by the developer hour, rather than by the user.

+Cloud Cost
+: Dependent on the consultancy.
+If the consulting group has strong expertise in cloud infrastructure, jupyter infrastructure, and data workflows, then they may be able to optimize your cloud costs well.
+However this tends to come with higher hourly rates.

+Person Cost
-These companies generally bill by the hour for their work, and have rates that vary between `$150/hr` and `$400/hr`.
+: These companies generally bill by the hour for their work, and have rates that vary between `$150/hr` and `$400/hr`.
 It is difficult to assess the total number of hours needed to develop and operate a hub like the ones in this service, as it depends on the expertise of the organization.
 If we assume 10 hours a month, this comes to between $1500 and $4000 a month.
 A more conservative estimate for a team that does not specialize in JupyterHub and Kubernetes infrastructure might be 30 hours a month, or between $4,500 and $12,000 a month.

+Right to Replicate
+: You can generally direct these companies to deploy infrastructure in whatever manner you wish, and so may request that they provide infrastructure that gives you the right to replicate it.

+OSS Support
+: Depends on the consultancy.
+Some organizations do a good job of providing upstream contributions to open source communities, and we recommend asking what kind of open source contribution process each follows.

+Scalable
+: Depends on the consultancy, and their expertise in cloud infrastructure.

+Customizable
+: Depends on the consultancy, and their expertise in cloud infrastructure.

+Resilient
+: Because consultancies generally charge by the hour, you can request more people to run the infrastructure in order to boost its resilience.
+However this generally comes with a significantly increased cost.

+Accessible
+: Depends on the consultancy, and their expertise in cloud infrastructure.

+Updates
+: Depends on the consultancy, and their expertise in cloud infrastructure.

 (compare:saas)=
 ## Software as a Service Products

 There are many companies offering services and platforms via a subscription fee.
-These platforms generally run on proprietary infrastructure or platforms, and do not give users the [Right to Replicate](https://2i2c.org/right-to-replicate) their infrastructure on their own.
 The experience from a user's perspective may be similar and they may offer some open source tools as part of their services.
 Examples of these products are [CoCalc](https://cocalc.com/), [Deepnote](https://deepnote.com/), [engageLively](https://engagelively.com/), [Colaboratory (Google)](https://colab.research.google.com/), [Noteable](https://noteable.io/), [ObserveableHQ](https://observablehq.com/), [rstudio.cloud](https://rstudio.cloud/), [Sagemaker (AWS)](https://aws.amazon.com/sagemaker/), and [Saturn Cloud](https://saturncloud.io/).

-These models are generally priced in one of two ways:

-- **By the user**.
-Introductory levels of SaaS services tend to charge by the user, at a rate that scales with the complexity and power of the service being used.
-This might range between $12 and $100 per user per month for basic data science environments.
-It can be in the hundreds or thousands per user per month for particularly complex enterprise environments.
-- **As a markup on cloud usage**.
-Another approach is to charge a percentage markup on cloud costs.
-For example, a 75% surcharge is added to each monthly cloud bill.
-This amount depends heavily on your total cloud bill, and is particularly affected if you run lots of scalable or long-running computations.

-Enterprise-level contracts for these platforms can be significantly more expensive than this, but prices are generally not displayed publicly and vary by the organization.
+Usage cost
+: Generally charge betwee $7 and $50 per user, per month, depending on the complexity of the resources needed and the service.
+Many SaaS offerings include enterprise services as well, but their prices are generally not advertised publicly and are often significantly more expensive.

+Cloud cost
+: Cloud costs are generally wrapped up in usage-costs, though you will generally start paying extra costs if your usage reaches a certain limit.
+  SaaS providers often bundle the cost of cloud in with a flat monthly price, and convert unused compute into extra revenue.

+Person Cost
+: Depends on the complexity of the service's interface and user experience, but generally this is significantly less-complex than running your own infrastructure (at the cost of openness, customizability, and the right to replicate).

+Right to Replicate
+: These platforms generally run on proprietary infrastructure or platforms, and do not give users the [Right to Replicate](https://2i2c.org/right-to-replicate) their infrastructure on their own.

+OSS Support
+: These platforms generally do not commit significant amounts of their resources to supporting collaborative open source communities.
+However, many of these services run on open source platforms that are controlled by the company offering the service.

+Scalable
+: Dependent on the platform, and whether scalability is built into their core offering.
+Often, scalable data workflows will come with a significant increase in usage cost.

+Customizable
+: Dependent on the platform, but generally more constrained than running on community-driven infrastructure, as SaaS providers tend to have more opinionated and proprietary interfaces and workflows.

+Resilient
+: Most SaaS providers are highly resilient, as they have teams of engineers managing a single shared service.

+Accessible
+: Not accessible.
+Most SaaS providers require each user to create their own account, or pay on their own, in order to have access.

+Updates
+: Dependent on the platform.
+Most SaaS providers do a reasonable job of staying up to date with modern data and cloud workflows, though they tend to include new features in the form of custom or proprietary workflows.

 ## Bottom line